Skip to main content

 Chimney Gas Insert Installation Process in Denver

-2. Gas Line Installation: If necessary, a licensed contractor will install or extend a gas line to the fireplace location.
+2. Gas Line Installation: If the fireplace doesn't already have gas to it, a licensed contractor runs or extends a line to the spot.

 Choosing the Right Gas Insert for Your Denver Home

-• Home Size and Layout: A high-output unit with zoned heating capabilities may be ideal for larger homes in Stapleton.
+• Home Size and Layout: A bigger home in Stapleton may want a high-output unit with zoned heating so you're not fighting cold corners.

 The Future of Chimney Gas Inserts in Denver